Russel88/DAtest/README.md

 ### *If you have non-relative abundances, e.g. for normalized protein abundance:*

     mytest <- testDA(data, predictor, relative = FALSE)

+If `relative=FALSE` the values in `data` will NOT be normalized by the sum of the samples for "ttt", "ltt", "ltt2", "wil", "per", "lrm", "llm", "llm2", "lim", "lli", "lli2", "pea", "spe", "aov", "lao", "lao2" and "kru", and there will NOT be an offset of log(librarySize) for "neb", "poi", "qpo", "zpo" and "znb".
+Furthermore, tests that are specifically designed to handle the problem of compositionality are turned off, e.g.
+DESeq2, EdgeR, MetagenomeSeq, ANCOM, RAIDA, ALDEx2 and baySeq.
+Therefore, the `data` is analysed as provided, except for the tests that log-transform the data: "ltt", "llm", "lli" and "lao".

 ### *If you have covariates:*